 Irish employers outside of politics face similar challenges more often than they might expect.
 In our experience advising employers across Ireland, the following arrangements regularly cause confusion around statutory redundancy entitlement:

-• Agency and subcontractor arrangements.
+- Agency and subcontractor arrangements.
 Misclassifying an employee as a contractor does not eliminate redundancy exposure.
 If the WRC determines an employment relationship existed, the service clock may have been running all along.
+Our guide to contractor redundancy rights in Ireland covers where the contractor label falls apart.

 Continuous Service: What Breaks It and What Does Not